alinabodnar1/alinabodnar1/README.md

-## Hello visitor!
-Welcome to my profile 👋
+## Hello visitor 👋 Welcome to my profile!
 ## I am Alina and I am from Ukraine :yellow_heart::blue_heart:

 ### I follow my happiness and hope the Universe will open doors for me where there were only walls before :eye: